Starcounter/Docs/docs/failover-cluster.md

     - using NFS-based transaction log given NFS server supports fencing instead of GFS2+DRBD

 ### Future directions

+Given enough interest, it should be possible to develop a setup that allows running starcounter in standby mode in a cluster with signle-primary DRBD.
+Such configuration has an advantage of not requiring pacemaker fencing while still be consistent and highly available.

 ### Practical setup steps